kai9987kai/kai9987kai/README.md

 # About
 Kai9987kai, a passionate and dedicated developer, has been actively contributing to the open-source community on GitHub.
 With a keen interest in Python and Java.
-- 👋 Hi, I’m @kai9987kai
+- 👋 Hi, I’m Kai Piper
 - 👀 I’m interested in sleep
-- 🌱 I’m currently learning, 3d design
+- 🌱 HONS Game Design Student at Bournemouth University
 - 💞️ I’m looking to collaborate on Python projects and or anything else.

 <!---